joshirakesh165/Assignment/README.md

-## The project will contains mini react chanlanges build with react
+## The project will contains mini react challenges build with react
 Here are few Examples

 * Infinite Scrolling with intersection Observer